 Guidelines & Criteria | Asia Risk Awards 2023

 What the judges are looking for:

 The awards are decided by the editors and journalists of Risk.net and Asia Risk magazine.
 Technology awards are judged by an external panel of industry experts, but the process is moderated and verified by the Asia Risk editorial team.

-There's no set structure or format - it is an opportunity for you to tell us why you deserve to win.
 Some end-user award pitching firms will be asked to set aside time for an off-the-record meeting post-submission.

 We are looking for innovation and creativity from applicants, in how you address the challenges you face in trading, technology and risk management, and in how you address the challenges facing your clients.

 Submissions should include case studies and examples of best practice or key deals where possible.

 - Innovation: looking beyond the ordinary in approaching existing or new business opportunities.

 - Risk management: a clear demonstration of the sound risk management practices that lie beyond the innovation.